Shooter of Florida teen Trayvon Martin pleads not guilty

 "He's facing a second-degree murder charge now," O'Mara said.
 "He's frightened.
 That would frighten any one of us."

-The killing of Martin more than six weeks ago has set off a furious debate about race relations and self-defence laws, punctuated by a series of demonstrations across the country.
+The killing of Martin more than six weeks ago has set off a furious debate about race relations and self-defense laws, punctuated by a series of demonstrations across the country.

 Even U.S. President Barack Obama commented on the case, saying, "If I had a son, he would look like Trayvon."